dansta/docker_bind_ubuntu/README.md

 # Files
 * makaservice.sh creates a service within a swarm that is accessible from scratch
 * bind/named.conf can be safely edited.
 Anything that begins with keyword BIND_ will be replaced on build by replace.py.
 Dockerfile contains the variables or they can be inserted as arguments during build
-* wrapper.sh exists solely as added complexity to launch that Dockerfiles are bad at.
+* wrappur.sh exists solely as added complexity to launch that Dockerfiles are bad at.

 ## Usage
 # Build: